11 Foods Men Should Eat Every Day

-- Stuff baby portobello mushroom caps with sautéed spinach and the leftover mushroom stems, along with feta cheese, garlic, and olive oil, and roast at 425°F for 15 minutes.
+- Stuff baby portobello mushroom caps with sautéed spinach and the leftover mushroom stems, along with feta cheese, garlic, and olive oil, and roast at 425 degrees Fahrenheit for 15 minutes.
 (Totally making this for dinner tonight!)

 Load up on this nutrient-dense nut as much as you can during snack time, gentlemen.
 "Almonds are an excellent source of magnesium.
 There is preliminary research that shows that men deficient in magnesium may have lower levels of testosterone," offers Keri Gans, RDN, nutritionist and author of The Small Change Diet.
 "Magnesium helps maintain normal muscle and nerve function, helps your cells to make energy, and is important for the health of your heart and blood vessels."

 We're not talking about the sugar-laden types brimming with artificial ingredients.
-Instead, opt for unsweetened varieties and add your own fruit, nuts, and other toppings.
+Instead, opt for unsweetened varieties and add fruit, nuts, and other toppings.
 "Men often think that only women need to be concerned about bone health and therefore skimp on making sure they too consume adequate calcium.
-Men are also at risk for osteoporosis, [just] as women," warns Gans.
+Men are also at risk for osteoporosis," says Gans.